gchure/phd/src/chapter_06/section_05_methods.md

 (`http://rpgroup.caltech.edu/mscl_survival`).

 ### Calculation of effective channel copy number
-&nbsp; &nbsp; &nbsp; &nbsp;To compute the MscL channel copy number, we relied on measuring the fluorescence level of a bacterial strain in which the mean MscL channel copy number was known via fluorescence microscopy [@bialecka-fornal2012]. *E. coli* strain MLG910, which expresses the MscL-sfGFP fusion
+To compute the MscL channel copy number, we relied on measuring the fluorescence level of a bacterial strain in which the mean MscL channel copy number was known via fluorescence microscopy [@bialecka-fornal2012]. *E. coli* strain MLG910, which expresses the MscL-sfGFP fusion